-About half of American adults check their phones numerous times an hour — in fact, nearly one in 10 Americans has used his or her phone during sex!
+About half of American adults check their phones numerous times an hour — in fact, nearly one in 10 Americans has used his or her phone during intimate moments!

 Welcome to the world of nomophobia, or the fear of being without your smartphone.

 Reducing your screen time means you’ll have less time to waste on things like cat videos and more to spend on things you’ve been putting off because you “have no free time,” like baking more, trying out a new hobby or just unwinding with a good book.
 It might take some time to get used to, but soon you’ll find yourself keeping your phone switched off more than on.

 If you’re already stressed, too much tech time can make you feel more anxious and increase levels of depression.